HOMEBLOGINQUIRYSEARCH

 • Family history: People with a family history of Gist tumors are at increased risk for developing the disease.

-• Gene mutation: People who have a gene mutation called c-kit are at increased risk for developing Gist tumors.
+• Gene mutation: People with a gene called c-kit are at increased risk for developing Gist tumors.

-There are no sure ways to prevent a Gist tumor, but following the steps listed below may help reduce the risk.
-It is important to remember that these are only guidelines, and everyone’s risk for developing a stromal tumor may be different.
-Talk to a doctor if an individual has any questions or concerns about their risk of developing a Gist tumor.
-Fortunately, there are plenty of options for the people at risk of developing this disease to lower their chances.
+There are no sure ways to prevent a Gist tumor, but following the steps below may help reduce the risk.
+It is important to remember that these are only guidelines, and everyone’s risk for developing a stromal tumor may differ.
+Talk to a doctor if an individual has questions or concerns about their risk of developing a Gist tumor.
+Fortunately, plenty of options exist for people at risk of developing this disease to lower their chances.
 Many of these options include lifestyle changes and habits.

 Gist tumor prevention includes: